markvertra/jocdetrons/readme.md

 Usage Instructions

-Load the game at [(https://markvertra.github.io/jocdetrons/)] , click one player and follow the instructiosn in game!
+Load the game at [Game Of Thrones Game](https://markvertra.github.io/jocdetrons/), click one player and follow the instructions in game!

 Build you character, train to make her stronger and visit Old Town to upgrade her specials.